 First, double check the device is connected to your network and has internet access, try using another app on the TV or streamer such as You-tube.
 If that doesn't work, make sure any network cables are connected and restart the device.

-Next try signing in on a different device such as a smart phone or PC to check your internet and Netflix and account are working correctly.
+Next try signing in on a different device such as a smart phone or PC to check your internet, Netflix, and account are working correctly.

 If you still have no luck, it's possible (although rare) that Netflix is having an outage.